IM22 Constitutional Amendment revisited provisions approved for ballot as Amendment W

-The Secretary of State’s office quietly approved a measure for the ballot yesterday, approving a measure which vows to return some of the provisions overturned by the legislature as a result of not being constitutional after the last election:
+The Secretary of State’s office quietly approved a measure for the ballot yesterday, approving petitions which vow to return some of the provisions overturned by the legislature as a result of not being constitutional after the last election:

 |Title & Official Petition